sgraham/nope/README.md

-Building: (all DEPS are in tree, no need to do the equivalent of gclient sync):
+# Building (all DEPS are in tree, no need to do the equivalent of gclient sync):

     git clone https://github.com/sgraham/nope.git
     cd nope